 Compared to males, females are more likely to develop scoliosis that requires treatment.

 Types of scoliosis include:

-- Congenital scoliosis: This occurs due to improperly formed spinal vertebrae.
-It develops before birth.
+- Congenital scoliosis: Occurs due to improperly formed spinal vertebrae, and develops before birth.

-- Infantile scoliosis: This condition affects infants up to 3 years old.
+- Infantile scoliosis: This type affects infants up to 3 years of age.

 The symptoms of scoliosis may include:

 The symptoms are usually mild in adolescence but can become more severe with age.

 People with scoliosis should ideally seek help from a doctor as symptoms become apparent.
 A doctor can order diagnostic tests and devise a treatment plan to help ease symptoms and manage the progression of the condition.

 People who experience issues with their posture should also see a doctor.
 Without treatment, postural issues can worsen scoliosis and may begin to impact day-to-day activities.